sohaniyewale/creditcardsystemgui/README.md

  Features

 - Create a new account with:
- Automatically generates card number (using the Luhn algorithm) 4-digit PIN
+ Automatically generated card number (using the Luhn algorithm) 4-digit PIN
 - Log in with card number and PIN
 - View account balance